 Music and entertainment also play a role in this cultural fusion.
 Costa Rican artists often draw inspiration from American genres like pop and hip-hop, while American musicians have incorporated elements of Latin rhythms into their work.
 This cross-pollination enriches both cultures, creating a unique blend that resonates with people on both sides of the border.

-On top of that, education is another area where the connection is strong.
-That's why many students from Costa Rica pursue higher education in the United States, seeking opportunities in universities, research, and professional development.
+Beyond that, education is another area where the connection is strong.
+On the flip side, many students from Costa Rica pursue higher education in the United States, seeking opportunities in universities, research, and professional development.
 This exchange not only benefits individual students but also strengthens the intellectual ties between the two nations.

 Education and International Relations